syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping when dragging over particular rows

-Dropping can be disabled for some particular rows when dragging over rows.
+Dropping when dragging over particular rows can be canceled using `QueryRowDraggingReason` argument of the `QueryRowDragging` event handler.

 {% tabs %}
 {% highlight c# %}